ACCESS-NRI/access-om3-configs/documentation/docs/pages/MOM6-Initial-conditions-generation.md

 ```

 This:
-- Commits the results using `git`
+- Commits any changes `git`
-- Adds Git metadata to the NetCDF file headers
+- Adds Git metadata to the NetCDF metadata

 ---

 ##  Notes

 - Make sure to adjust paths in `inte.csh` if you change the WOA23 dataset.
-- You can repeat Step 2 to generate initial conditions for any resolution, as long as you reuse the same WOA23 inputs.
+- You can repeat Step 2 to generate initial conditions for any resolution.
+Step 1 is agnostic of the model resolution as the data is on the WOA23 grid.